ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    For mach numbers less than 1.0, the pitot Pressure is the same as the stagnation pressure.
+    For mach numbers less than 1.0, the pitot pressure is the same as the stagnation pressure.
 For mach numbers greater than or equal to 1.0, the pitot pressure is equivalent to the stagnation pressure behind a normal shock.